-To allow for the construction of a 58-foot high wireless telecommunications facility camouflaged as a church bell tower and a related approximate 532 square foot equipment enclosure, within a 640 square feet lease area, on the subject property.
-The proposed lease area is generally situated towards the southerly portion of the property approximately 84-feet from Big Springs Road and 263-feet from Mt.
-Vernon Avenue.
+The project involves construction of a 58-foot high wireless telecommunications facility camouflaged as a church bell tower and a related approximate 532 square foot equipment enclosure, within a 640 square feet lease area, on the subject property.
 The stealth facility will consist of two antenna arrays installed at a centerline height of approximately 38-feet and 48-feet above ground level.
 The antenna arrays will consist of twelve (12) antennas, approximately six (6) feet in height, attached to three (3) separate sectors.
-In addition, twelve (12) RRU's will be added to the back side of the antenna.
 The design of the stealth wireless facility will be consistent with the architecture of the church, which will be constructed of materials and colors consistent with the existing church building.
 The proposal also includes the installation of an approximate 532 square foot equipment enclosure, within a 640 square feet lease area, with an 8-foot high decorative masonry block wall.
-The equipment enclosure is proposed to accommodate new radio equipment cabinets as well as supporting cables and utilities.
-A corrugated metal access door is proposed along the northwesterly side of the enclosure for access to the support equipment.
+A metal access door is proposed along the northwesterly side of the enclosure for access to the support equipment.